Goorakh/RiskOfChaos/README.md

 * Give Tonic Affliction: Gives all players one Tonic Affliction
 * Spawn Random Boss: Spawns a random boss
 * Max All Cooldowns: Sets all skill and equipment cooldowns to their maximum value (as if you just used them)
-* Teleporting Attacks: Teleports the attacker to where their attacks impact
 * Uncorrupt Random Item: Converts all of a random item into its non-void variant
 * Poverty: Sets all players' money to 0
 * +5 Minutes: Adds 5 minutes to the run timer